Nhandiroboideae

-The Nhandiroboideae are a paraphyletic basal group of genera in the Cucurbitaceae, or gourd family, of flowering plants.
+The Nhandiroboideae are a subfamily comprising a paraphyletic basal group of genera in the Cucurbitaceae, or gourd family, of flowering plants.
 The Nhandiroboideae comprise all members of the Cucurbitaceae that do not belong to the Cucurbitoideae.
+Alternative names for the subfamily are Fevilleoideae and Zanonioideae.
+Because the subfamily is not monophyletic, unlike the Cucurbitoideae, a division of the family only to tribal level has been preferred.